vuongducphuong/documentation/content/applications/services/helpdesk/advanced/close_tickets.rst

 .. image:: close_tickets/closing-by-customer-setting.png
    :align: center
-   :alt: Customer closing setting in Odoo Helpdesk.
+   :alt: Customer closing setting in Leansoft Helpdesk.

 Once the ticket closing settings are enabled, a :guilabel:`Close Ticket` button will be available for customers when they view their ticket through the customer portal.

 .. image:: close_tickets/closing-customer-view.png
    :align: center
-   :alt: Customer view of ticket closing in Odoo Helpdesk.
+   :alt: Customer view of ticket closing in Leansoft Helpdesk.

 .. note::
    Customers are able to view their tickets by clicking the :guilabel:`View the ticket` link they